What is BARCS' mission?

 What is BARCS' relationship with Baltimore's Bureau of Animal Control?

-While BARCS and Baltimore City Animal control share the same building, BARCS is a private, nonprofit organization.
-Baltimore City Animal Control does not operate a shelter and care facility, those duties are contracted out to BARCS.
-Animal Control is responsible for Health Code enforcement (complaints, compliance with laws, etc), and investigating animal neglect, cruelty and animal bite cases.
+While BARCS and Baltimore City Animal Control share the same building, BARCS is a private, nonprofit organization.
+Baltimore City Animal Control does not operate a shelter and care facility; those duties are contracted out to BARCS.
+Animal Control is responsible for health code enforcement (complaints, compliance with laws, etc.) and investigations regarding animal neglect, cruelty and animal bites.
 BARCS is responsible for all shelter operations and programs, including: housing and care for shelter animals; lost and found; pet licenses; adoptions; volunteer; foster; rescue; and low-cost vaccination and microchip clinics.
 Once Animal Control brings an animal to the shelter, BARCS assumes responsibility for the care of that animal.
 BARCS also houses and cares for animals held for hearings and investigations.

 Is BARCS a "no kill" shelter?

 “No kill” is a popular term used when classifying shelters, rescues and other animal welfare organizations, but it can be confusing and misleading.
 The definition of “no kill,” according to the advocates who created it, is an organization that saves 90+% of the animals that enter their care.
-In 2017, BARCS had several months with save rates higher than 90% and ultimately ended the year with an overall save rate of 89%.
+In 2022, BARCS ended the year with an overall save rate of 88% for dogs and 94% for cats.

-Under the “no-kill” definition, a difference of 1% can equate to inaccurate labeling.
-For example, if XYZ Shelter saves 90% of their animal population, they are considered a “no kill” shelter, but BARCS would be labeled a “kill shelter” at 89%.
 Furthermore, when comparing shelters, intake numbers can make a huge difference in what the percent actually means.
-For example, a shelter that takes in 100 animals each year and saves 90% (90 animals) has different resources and needs than a shelter that takes in 11,000 animals a year and saves 90% (9,900).
+For example, a shelter that takes in 100 animals each year and saves 90% (90 animals) has different resources and needs than a shelter that takes in 10,000 animals a year and saves 90% (9,000).
 Black and white labels simply don’t tell the full story of an organization.

 While we don't label ourselves “no kill,” we embrace the positive philosophies of the movement by working tirelessly to save all healthy and treatable animals in our care.
-In recent years, no healthy or friendly animals, or animal that can be saved through reasonable medical intervention, have lost their lives.
-BARCS is always growing and evolving our processes to save more animals each year and more can be saved when the community comes together for the animals.
+For over a decade, no friendly or healthy animals have been euthanized, and for the last six years, no friendly animal that could be saved through reasonable medical intervention has lost their life.
+BARCS is always growing and evolving our processes to save more animals each year, and more can be saved when the community comes together for the animals.

-As a high-volume, open-admission shelter, we cannot predict what today or tomorrow will bring.
+As a high volume, open-admission shelter, we cannot predict what today or tomorrow will bring.
 It is not uncommon for an open-admission shelter like BARCS to intake extraordinary volumes of animals in a single day.
-Cases from recent years include 89 dogs from a dog fighting ring, 68 Chihuahuas from illegal breeding, 147 cats from a double hoarding case, and 66 large pythons from a neglectful situation.
+Some cases from recent years include 89 dogs from a dog fighting ring, 68 chihuahuas from illegal breeding, 147 cats from a double hoarding case, and 66 large pythons from a neglectful situation.
 Each of these sizable intakes took place within one day and were additional to our regular admissions (30+ animals per day).
-The open-admission structure means that no matter what the circumstance, we welcome ALL animals into our care that have no other alternative—regardless of history, health or temperament—resulting in 11,000 animals helped per year.
+The open admission structure means that no matter what the circumstance, we welcome ALL animals into our care that have no other alternative—regardless of history, health or temperament—resulting in 10,000 animals helped per year.

 We can confidently say that with the expansion and growth of our programs, as well as our reach into the Baltimore community, we will continuously strive to save all healthy, friendly, treatable animals.
 We still have so much work to do in our community to continue to save more animals in the future, and we can only make that happen with the help of our supporters through donating, adopting and volunteering.